pmean/build-website/text/05/SampleSize-05.md

 down.
 There are a few exceptions for one-sided hypotheses, but this is a general rule that almost always works.

-There is an obvious lesson here, but it wasn\'t obvious to me the first time I did it.
+There is an obvious lesson here, but it wasn't obvious to me the first time I did it.
 If two data sets show the same estimated odds ratio (or mean difference, or hazard ratio, or whatever) and are otherwise identical except for the sample size, it will be the larger of the two data sets that provides more precision, and therefore more evidence against the null hypothesis.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category:
 Pvalues](../category/Pvalues.html).